AswinS2k00/Master-Thesis/README.md

+## Judge Small Language Models ##

-2SSP – Domain-Specific LLM Pruning Framework (Modified Version)
+2SSP – Domain-Specific LLM Pruning Framework

 This repository is an extended and customized version of the original 🔗 2SSP framework: https://github.com/FabrizioSandri/2SSP